A look at the accuracy of edm:rights in the Europeana Database

-This research paper is a more pointed follow-up to ++Research You can read the publication written by Judith Blijden here. .
+This research paper is a more pointed follow-up to the research Kennisland published in 2018++Research You can read the publication written by Judith Blijden here. .
 Where in that research we investigated 1500 random digital objects from Europeana, in this paper we looked at the image collections of the highest quality in the biggest collections in the Europeana database.

 Europeana is the digital platform for Europe’s heritage.
 It collects over 58 million digital objects that come from thousands of heritage institutions across the continent.
 These 58 million objects have a rights statement assigned to them, making clear what a user can and cannot do under the relevant copyright laws.
 These statements can be chosen from a list of fourteen, as described in the Europeana Licensing Framework.
 This list includes the industry-standard Creative Commons licenses as well as a selection of the rights statements developed in the rightsstatements.org consortium, which included Europeana, the Digital Public Library of America and Kennisland.

 Europeana is committed to improve the quality of the metadata it publishes, including rights statements.
 Therefore it is important to have an evidence-based estimate of the accuracy of rights statements so opportunities to improve their accuracy can be identified.
 Europeana is committed to improve the quality of the metadata it publishes, including rights statements.
 Therefore it is important to have an evidence-based estimate of the accuracy of rights statements so opportunities to improve their accuracy can be identified.
 Europeana makes sure their policy documents and other informational resources correspond with the needs of data partners.